Favorable balance of bank statement implies that

 Bank charges will be credited in cash book | |

-Bank charges need no adjustment in cash book | |
+Bank charges will be debited in cash book | |

 Bank charges will be added to cash book balance | |

-Bank charges will be debited in cash book |
+Bank charges need no adjustment in cash book |

 Balance as per cash book(adjusted.=$1000, Unpresented checks=$2000, Uncredited checks=$500, Deposit in transit=$500.